How to Start a Notary Business

 Once you have more expertise, it’s time to add new services to grow your notary business.
 This way you slowly become an expert at each service rather than struggling with them all at once.
 You also will lower the risk of looking like you do not know what you are doing when you conduct signings.

 Mistakes are simply opportunities to learn, and how you react to this knowledge may impact your career.
-That’s why it’s important to start with simple notarizations and then move on to other notary services.
+That’s why you should start with simple notarizations and then move on to other notary services.

 Standard notary acts